-The Ultimate MacGyver Guide To Picking A Lock With A Paperclip
+The Ultimate MacGyver Guide: How To Pick A Lock With A Paperclip

 What up, MacGyver?!
 You have found yourself here because you want to James Bond that lock in front of you out of ordinary objects.
 In this master guide, we will show you how to pick a lock with a paperclip nice and easy.
 We have all been there, locked outside out house with nothing but a couple one two paperclips and all the while thinking “how do I do this?”
 Is this just a television thing?”
 No longer do you need to wonder, because yes it is possible and when you get good, you can do this very quickly without much effort.
 Now, let’s get started.

 The first step in picking a lock with a paperclip is to find three paperclips, grab some extras just in case one breaks.
 Now it’s time to bend these bad boys into make shift lock picks and tension wrenches.
 Paperclips are a little bit fragile so don’t go full on Hulk on them when you are trying to pick the lock with paperclips.
 The keys to your success at lock picking is patients and practice, so keep that in mind every time you go to pick up your pick.
 Who knew that picking locks was this badass?
 Well, we did obviously.
 Now you can look like a spy too, let’s do this thing.

 Tools That You Need To Create Picking Tools From Just A Paperclip

 The first thing you need are some paper clips.
 These are going to be turned into little lock picks and tension wrenches.
 These can be regular ole paperclips, however, the thicker and larger the paperclips are, the better.
 You are going to be applying a good amount of pressure on these makeshift tools so small paperclips may end up breaking on you – and you don’t want them to break off in the lock so be careful!

 Needle Nose Pliers